Where to Stay in Naples, Italy: Best Areas for First Visit (+Map & Tips)

 * Good metro connections to other parts of town.* Can be a bit noisy (depending on the street/ hotel).

-* Lots of wonderful accommodation choices.* Limited options on the lower-budget.
+* Lots of wonderful accommodation choices.* Limited lower-budget options.

 * Walking distance to the harbor and old town.